 In its manifesto, the Conservative Party proposed only a small number of specific tax changes, but set some major constraints by ruling out changes to the rates of VAT, National Insurance and income tax.
-But there are at least three reasons to think that Sajid Javid, returning to office as chancellor following the election, will come under pressure to make more comprehensive changes to the tax system during this Parliament: to address long-standing problems, shore up the tax base and possibly also to raise additional revenue.
+But there are at least three reasons to think that the new chancellor, Rishi Sunak, will come under pressure to make more comprehensive changes to the tax system during this Parliament: to address long-standing problems, shore up the tax base and possibly also to raise additional revenue.